Skip to main content

 • “Xcom 2 boasts a very impressive soundtrack that fits the feel of the game like a perfect puzzle; creating a murky atmosphere of danger and despair while still sustaining a sense of hope and determination.”

-• “The soundtrack is complete s***.”
+• “The soundtrack does its job, but is not exceptional.”

 • “The music also distracts from, rather than adds to, the atmosphere in my opinion.”

-• “The music is almost non-existent; my memory is so clean about XCOM 2 music that I at some point thought it does not exist.”
+• “The music is almost non-existent, my memory is so clean about xcom2 music that I at some point thought it does not exist.”

 • “You'll need a second life for grinding.”